 Make the Most of Your Time in Peru

-With 10 days in Peru, you can explore several regions by taking internal flights or get to know one region in more depth.
+With 10 days in Peru, you can explore up to three regions by taking internal flights or focus on one off-the-beaten-path area like Northern Peru.
 The highlights of the Cusco and Machu Picchu region can easily be combined with Lake Titicaca or the Amazon jungle.
-Alternatively, head north to enjoy lesser-known archaeological highlights, spectacular treks and beaches.
-Another very popular route is to travel south into the desert, then up through the canyons to the high Andean plains.
-Here are five different itineraries to help you make the most of your trip.
+Alternatively, head north to enjoy lesser-known archaeological highlights, spectacular treks, and beaches.
+See more ideas in this great list.

 With 11 days in Peru, it's the perfect amount of time to explore two regions.
 You can visit Machu Picchu and Lake Titicaca or explore the Sacred Valley and the depths of the Amazon rainforest.
 Whether you're interested in pre-Inca civilizations, Lima's buzzing food scene, hiking the Inca Trail, or seeing exotic birds on a jungle trail, find out how with these five unique itineraries.